HamedGhaneS/HamedGhaneS/README.md

 I'm a Senior Postdoctoral Researcher at the University of Glasgow, working at the intersection of neuroscience, control engineering, and artificial intelligence.
 My journey uniquely combines over a decade of experience in Control Engineering with a deep fascination for understanding the human brain.

-- 🔬 Currently developing BCI systems using EEG, EMG, and fMRI to study sensorimotor decision-making
+- 🔬 Currently developing BCI systems using EEG, EMG, and ECG to study sensorimotor decision-making
 - 🎓 PhD in Control Engineering with expertise in nonlinear dynamics
-- 🤖 Passionate about applying control theory to computational neuroscience
-- 🧪 Experience in designing and implementing real-time Brain-Computer Interface systems
+- 📚 Second master in Brain and Cognition
 - 📚 Active researcher in neurotechnology and AI
 - 💡 Fascinated by Language Models and their cognitive implications